Dan-At-Ada/APA-Express-Skeleton/README.md

 4. Consider implementing a caching mechanism for frequently accessed data

 ## Git Workflow
-1. Create a new branch for each feature or bug fix
+1. Make small, frequent commits with clear messages (Optional) 2.
+Create a new branch for each feature or bug fix.
-2. Make small, frequent commits with clear messages
-3. Open pull requests for code review before merging into the main branch
-4. Use GitHub Issues to track tasks and bugs
+(Optional) 3.
+Use GitHub Issues to track tasks and bugs

 ## Viva Preparation
 Be prepared to discuss: